 Ace Eat Serve

-Upgrade your bird game this year with a peking duck feast from the Ace team.
-This deal includes a whole duck, mu-shu crepes, scallions, cucumber, apricot chili sauce, and hoisin plus vegetable fried rice, green bean casserole, saag paneer, and matcha tiramisu for dessert.
+Upgrade your bird game this year with a take-home peking duck feast from the Ace team.
+This deal includes a whole duck, mu-shu crepes, pickled chiles, apricot chili jam, and sesame hoisin.
+Bonus: turn your peking duck carcass into duck ramen the next day with Ace’s ramen kit.

 Over at The Source, one of Denver’s best BBQ joints is serving up a meaty main event: smoked brisket.
-The meal is designed for reheating at home and includes about five pounds of on-site smoked brisket, truffle potato gratin, glazed carrots, and Smok’s Southern-inspired chocolate pudding pie with oreo crust for dessert.
-And if you think you’ll still be hungry after all of that, you can also add on anything from their regular menu, including full-sized pecan pies.
+The meal is designed for reheating at home and includes about five pounds of on-site smoked brisket, truffle potato gratin, roasted garlic brussels sprouts, and a rich, creamy cheesecake for dessert.
+And if you think you’ll still be hungry after all of that, you can also add on anything from their regular menu, including mini pecan pies.